 If you’re missing teeth, you have three options: bridges, dentures, and dental implants.
 The most premium of these options is dental implants, the closest you can come to restoring your smile with natural teeth.
 With simulated tooth roots that integrate seamlessly with your jawbone, dental implants are unmatched when it comes to durability, strength, and longevity.

 How Can Dental Implants Restore Your Smile?

 Once a qualified doctor agrees in a consultation that dental implants are right for you, you’ll be able to begin the initial surgery.
 When your dental implant placement is complete, it will be secured in your mouth via titanium fixtures that are integrated into your jawbone, ultimately giving it more strength than any other restoration.
-To start your dental implant journey, the first step is a consultation with a qualified implant dentist like Dr. Fleming from Dentistry of Nashville.
+To start your dental implant journey, the first step is a consultation with a qualified implant dentist like Dr. Terrance Wobaum of Pioneer Hills Dental.

 Sleep Apnea – Losing sleep can take a toll on your health and relationship

 Sleep apnea goes untreated by an alarming number of sufferers.
 While loud snoring is a common symptom, combined with the cessation of breath multiple times throughout the night, it may point to a sleep disorder like sleep apnea.